 In Landshare World, there is a communications infrastructure, which fulfils the role currently fulfilled by the Internet.
 It is not, however, safe or expedient for landshare dwellers to be dependent upon the services or subjected to the ulterior motives of corporate or State interests.
 The Landshare Internet is therefore based on a distributed millimetric radio network in which each dwelling is an active node.

 The high bandwidth communication, provided by this Landshare "Internet", is not always necessary.
 But direct ultra-reliable low bandwidth communication, which the Landshare "Internet" cannot provide, sometimes is, especially in emergencies.
-For this reason, the communications segment also contains low, medium, high frequency and VHF equipment, which exploit the facilities nature provides for infrastructure-independent communication.
+For this reason, the communications segment also contains low, medium, high frequency and VHF equipment, which exploit the facilities that nature provides, which do not require an artificial infrastructure.

 To be able to transmit and receive radio signals effectively, these equipments must be coupled to the universe via appropriate forms of electromagnetic transducers.
 Depending on the part of the radio spectrum concerned, these transducers can be variously aerial wires, rod antennas, magnetic loops, dipole-fed multi-element arrays and waveguide-fed dishes, plus other exotic concoctions.